The United States Is Close To A Recession

 APRIL FOOL!

-I just listed a lot of the worthless Anti-American alt-fact garbage that has been seeping into the drinking water since 2009.
-Here is a more realistic look at the economy that may not appeal to the drama queens among us who prefer a mentally incoherent world view.
+I just listed a lot of the worthless anti-American alt-fact garbage that has been seeping into the drinking water since 2009.
+Here is a more realistic look at the economy that may not appeal to the drama queens who prefer a mentally incoherent worldview.

 1. Myth: 96 million people are out of work.